 7.1.1.
 The establishment of the Trust was in line with the Council's drive to become a "Commissioning Council".
-The presentation of the Annual report to the Council is in line with the reporting requirements as set out in the Leisure Operating Contract.
+The presentation of this second Annual Performance Report to the Council is in line with the reporting requirements as set out in the Leisure Operating Agreement.